baldeguer-riquelme/Viral-ANI-gap/README.md

 ### SARS-CoV-2
 SARS-CoV-2 genomes were downloaded from NCBI as well as their associated metadata.
-Since the amount of genomes is too big to be analyzed, a subset of sequences were selected using the script "SARS-CoV-2_select_genomes".
+Since the amount of genomes is too big, a subset of sequences were selected using the script "SARS-CoV-2_select_genomes".
 This script was used to:

 1. identify the main submitting organizations, that were the Center for Disease Control (CDC) in the USA and the Robert-Koch-Institute in Germany.